-11 The COSPAS-SARSAT 406 MHz system provides distress alerts that include the unique 15-character hexadecimal identification of the transmitting beacon.
-This beacon identification can be decoded to obtain information including:
+11 The Cospas-Sarsat 406 MHz system provides distress alerts that include the unique 15-character hexadecimal identification of the transmitting beacon.
+This beacon identification can be decoded to obtain information that includes:

-- .1 the type of beacon, i.e. ELT, EPIRB or PLB; - .2 the country code and identification data which form the unique beacon identification; and - .3 the type of auxiliary radio locating (homing) device.
+- .1 the type of beacon, i.e. ELT, EPIRB or PLB; - .2 the country code and identification data which form the unique beacon identification; and - .3 the type of auxiliary radio locating (homing) device, e.g. 121.5 MHz transmitter.